England's line of Viking kings spans a dynasty of three generations and was founded in 1013 by Sweyn

 Canute's two infamous sons, the illegitimate Harald Harefoot (1037-1040) and Hardicanute or Harthacnut (1040-1042), his son by his marriage to Emma, reigned after him, both were antagonistic toward the other.
 On the death of the youngest of these, Hardicanute in 1042, the old Saxon line of Wessex was restored in the person of Ethelred's son, Edward the Confessor (1042-1066).

-illegitimate son of Canute
+Circa 1012, illegitimate son of Canute

-and Emma of Normandy
+Circa 1096 son of Canute and Emma of Normandy